vmencik/scala-di/README.md

 It can be run directly from SBT using the Jetty plugin by running sbt console and invoking `container:start`.
 The `CoffeeServlet` then can be accessed at [localhost:8080/coffee](http://localhost:8080/coffee).
-You stop the embedded Jetty container by invoking `container:start`.
+You stop the embedded Jetty container by invoking `container:stop`.

 subcut
 ------